-Klene: A Safe Cleanup App for Arch Linux
+Klene: Safe Cleanup for Linux and Windows

 Most cleanup scripts run fast and explain little.
 Klene takes the opposite approach.
 It checks common cleanup areas, shows you exactly what it found, and waits for your go-ahead before anything is removed.
 You stay in control the whole way through.